francobellu/MarvelApiClient/Readme.md

 TODO:
 - Improve error handling: net /decoding errors should propagate back to the View which should handle them.
 (Initially with a dialog)
-- Interactor is not doing anything more that the ApiClient.
+- Interactor is not doing anything more that the MarvelApiClient.